-Many schools with long-time directors or employees already know some of the compliance issues, but have not been able to effectively change long-standing policies.
+Many schools with long-time directors or employees already know some of the compliance or operational issues, but have not been able to effectively change long-standing policies.
 Having an objective peer reviewer identify those known issues and make suggestions to fix them can be a catalyst for real changes to occur.

 6. Does your school have repeat audit findings?

 Did you know that auditors must provide copies of your annual audits to the Department?
 If ED sees that your school has the same documented issues year after year, it may want to come evaluate the situation for itself in the form of a program review.
 Peer reviews will identify the same issues, but also give you an action plan to make effective changes to resolve the problem areas.